jp-wright/nfl_betting_market_analysis/README.md

 <sub>__Figures 410:__ The trend in percent of games played in a dome is clear: more, more, more.
 This trend also mirrors the increase in Over/Unders set by Vegas.

-While I am unsure of the cause of the slight dip in the mid-200s (it's possibly due to temporary outdoor stadaia being used while newer, domed stadia were being built), the overall trend of an increased percent of games being played in domes is obvious.
+While I am unsure of the cause of the slight dip in the mid-200s (it's possibly due to temporary outdoor stadia being used while newer, domed stadia were being built), the overall trend of an increased percent of games being played in domes is obvious.
 Currently one-quarter of the league's stadia are either domed or have retractable roofs.
 Once the forthcoming Las Vegas Raiders finish building their new stadium in Nevada, nine of thirty-two teams will have the potential for a roofed stadium. <sup id="a1">[__5__](#fn5)</sup>

 Considering this impact on the Over/Under, recall that feature importance only tells us if having either _more_ or _less_ of the given feature increases the prediction of the model, not which one.
 With this in mind, I propose the following explanation for the apparent value of the weather-related and dome features in predicting the Over/Under: in the NFL, successfully passing the football is the catalyst for consistent scoring. <sup id="a1">[__6__](#fn6)</sup> Extreme weather (very high/low temperature, very windy, rain, snow) adversely affects the passing game more than the rushing game.
 In a rainy game, for example, teams will run much more than pass because the ball is slippery, making it both hard to throw and to catch.
 This decrease in passing will lead to a decrease in combined scoring.